 I have been puzzled about this question for many years, so maybe you can help me find the answer.
 I have a juicing machine that can take almost anything and turn it into a soup or a smoothie.
 I often throw in grapes by the clump (stems and all), whole apples and many different raw beans and peas.
 Am I really getting the full fiber benefits or am I losing out by the machine doing so much of the work.
 Have I been fooling myself and is my body really getting all that fiber?

 The first thing to figure out is whether you’re using a juicing machine or a blender, since these are two very different types of machines.
-A juicing machine (or juicer) separates the juice from the fiber.
+A juicing machine (or juicer) separates the juice from most of the insoluble fiber (cellulose, hemicellulose and lignins).
+The soluble fiber (pectins, gums and mucilage) will still be present in the juice after using a juicing machine.
 A blender does not separate anything and basically just blends everything up.
 When blending fruits and vegetables, the juice is a mixture of skin, seeds, stems and leaves which make up the fiber of the food.
 Blending will produce a thicker drink versus a much thinner and lighter drink when using a juicing machine.

 You noted that your juicing machine makes great soups and smoothies which are often associated with using blenders.
 The easiest way to tell is by looking to see if there is any pulp left over somewhere in a container attached to the machine.
 If you see this container filled up with the leftover pulp, then you most likely have a juicing machine.